streamingfast/substreams/docs/new/getting-started/evm/evm-first-sps.md

 3. The `schema.graphql` file contains the subgraph entities.
 You can use this file to define the output model of your subgraph.
 The [entities defined in the GraphQL schema](https://thegraph.com/docs/en/developing/creating-a-subgraph/#the-graphql-schema) are generated into AssemblyScript code by running the `graph codegen`.

 4. The `subgraph.yaml` file is the configuration file of the subgraph.
-It defines the source code of the subgraph (in this case, Substreams) and the handler that will receive the data extracted from Injective (in this case, the `handleEvents` function).
+It defines the source code of the subgraph (in this case, Substreams) and the handler that will receive the data extracted from the blockchain (in this case, the `handleEvents` function).

 ## Build the Project